7 must-have restaurant marketing tools

 Starting an email campaign may sound hard.
 But when you start looking at what email marketing software for restaurants can do, you’ll see that it’s much less complicated than it sounds.

-Email marketing platforms likeor let you create attractive, simple emails based on pre-set themes and templates.
+Email marketing platforms like MailChimp or Campaign Monitor let you create attractive, simple emails based on pre-set themes and templates.
 Once you’ve added your logo, content, and pictures of your delicious food, it won’t look like a template anymore.

 You can also manage your email list from within these platforms.
-And you can “segment” your list, sending personalized content to specific groups.
+And you can «segment» your list, sending personalized content to specific groups, like customers participating in your restaurant loyalty programs.
 For example, you can send an email to subscribers who generally don’t click through.
 Maybe an incentive for a special deal will get those holdouts to click through and convert.
 Or you could create a birthday offer, and send it to everyone whose birthday is in that month.
 Offer them a free dessert as an enticement to hold their birthday celebration in your restaurant.

 You can get started with many email marketing programs for free.
 Mailchimp lets you send emails to up to 2,000 subscribers without paying a cent.
 And the first paid tier is only $10 per month, which lets you send emails to 50,000 subscribers.
 Worth it!